How to Choose a Hospice Care Program

 Hospice care is a unique service that provides medical care, pain management and emotional and spiritual support to people who are in the last stages of a terminal illness — it does not speed up or slow down the process of dying.
 Hospice’s goal is to simply keep the patient as comfortable and pain-free as possible, with loved ones nearby until death.

-The various services provided by this hospice care near Gresham, OR comes from a team of professionals that works together to accommodate all the patients’ end-of-life needs.
+The various services provided by a hospice program comes from a team of professionals that works together to accommodate all the patients’ end-of-life needs.

 The team typically includes hospice doctors that will work with the primary physician and family members to draft up a care plan; nurses who dispense medication for pain control; home care aids that attend to personal needs like eating and bathing; social workers who help the patient and the family prepare for end of life; clergy members who provide spiritual counseling, if desired; and volunteers that fill a variety of niches, from sitting with the patient to helping clean and maintain their property.